LIVE FEED

 • What shipped: Anthropic's Mythos AI bug-discovery tool pairs with IBM's $5B Project Lightwell to find and fix open-source vulnerabilities at scale.

-• Who's now exposed: OSS maintainers, downstream software consumers, and any organisation relying on open-source packages that pass through the Mythos-Lightwell remediation pipeline.
+• Who benefits: OSS maintainers, downstream software consumers, and any organisation relying on open-source packages that pass through the Mythos-Lightwell remediation pipeline.

-• Assess now: Treat AI-generated patches from Project Lightwell as untrusted inputs — enforce mandatory human code review before merging · Monitor pre-disclosure vulnerability intelligence handling within Mythos pipelines and establish strict need-to-know access controls · Assess your OSS dependency exposure to Lightwell-patched packages and build integrity verification into your CI/CD ingestion pipeline
+• Next steps: Treat AI-generated patches from Project Lightwell as untrusted inputs — enforce mandatory human code review before merging · Monitor pre-disclosure vulnerability intelligence handling within Mythos pipelines and establish strict need-to-know access controls · Assess your OSS dependency exposure to Lightwell-patched packages and build integrity verification into your CI/CD ingestion pipeline

 Capability Overview